 Anime culture is booming around the world.
 We found out what the world’s favourite anime is, what’s the top genre, and how fast the industry will grow in the coming years.

 5 .
-Jujutsu Kaisen is a favourite all around the world.
+As of January 2021, Jujutsu Kaisen was a favourite all around the world.

 In January 2021, Crunchyroll analyzed its database to see which anime got the highest number of unique viewers.
 The sample was over three million premium users.